 1. Mindful Breathing

 Getting out of your mind’s stories and into your body begins with the simple act of breathing.
-Sitting in a comfortable chair and learning how to breath in and breath out, following and concentrating on the breath provides a very simple and easy way to ground yourself.
+Sitting in a comfortable chair and learning how to breathe in and breath out, following and concentrating on the breath provides a very simple and easy way to ground yourself.

 Mindfulness meditation helps us to become aware of what is actually true, moment-by-moment.
 It teaches you to be present.
 For example, if you’re feeling stressed or overwhelmed (common triggers to acting out), doing a mindfulness meditation can help you to get out of that “story” and instead get present.
-Joining a meditation class or using some wonderful smartphone apps allows you access to a powerful tool for your recovery.
+Joining a meditation class or using some wonderful smartphone apps allows you access to a powerful tool for your sex addiction recovery.

 3. Gratitude Journals

 Studies show that there are many benefits to the simple act of writing things down that you feel grateful for and to.
 You can start with each day writing down five things you felt gratitude for.
-Examples could be spending quality time with a loved one, or something you feel proud of, something you accomplished.
+Examples could be spending quality time with a loved one, something you feel proud of, or something you accomplished.
 Try to be specific and make each personal.

 When we act out, we are usually in a low mood and we have learned to remedy that by acting out sexually.
 Getting to what is actually true, and not taking each feeling or thought you have to be a fact but rather as a passing event, you will likely see a decline in your compulsive behavior.